Dine & Wine

 Coffee Break

 After basking in warm sunshine, it is time for a coffee break.
-The practice of infusing ground roasted coffee beans in water may have begun in the 15th century.
-In the Islamic world, the Sufi drank coffee in a devotional context.
+The practice of infusing ground-roasted coffee beans in water may have begun in the 15th century.
+In the Islamic world, the Sufis drank coffee in a devotional context.
 By 1510, coffee had spread from the monasteries of Yemen into general use.
 Consequently, the consumption of coffee permeated every level of society.
 Then, the habit of drinking coffee reached Turkey, where the Arabic word for the new beverage, kahveh, got its name.

 At the Coffee Table